All links go directly to official Decatur, Mississippi government websites.

 Elections & Voter Records

-Decatur voters participate in municipal, county, state, and federal elections administered by the Newton County Election Commission (Circuit Clerk), located at 92 West Broad Street, Suite B, Decatur, MS 39327, phone (601) 635-2367.
-This office handles all aspects of voter registration, election administration, and maintenance of voter rolls for Decatur and all of Newton County.
-Mississippi residents can register to vote online through the Secretary of State's website at https://www.sos.ms.gov/elections-voting/voter-registration-information or by completing a paper application available at the Circuit Clerk's office, public libraries, and various state agencies.
-Voters must register at least 30 days before an election.
-Mississippi requires voters to present an acceptable form of photo identification when voting, including a driver's license, photo ID card issued by any state or federal government, U.S. passport, government employee ID, firearms license, student ID from an accredited Mississippi university, tribal photo ID, or a free Mississippi Voter Identification Card available from Circuit Clerk offices.
-Municipal elections for the Town of Decatur are held in accordance with Mississippi's municipal election calendar; most Mississippi municipalities hold general elections in June of odd-numbered years, with primary elections in May if needed.
-Decatur elects a mayor and board of aldermen; the next municipal general election cycle is June 2025.
-Voters can find their assigned polling location by contacting the Circuit Clerk's office or checking the Secretary of State's polling place lookup tool online.
-In the November 2024 general election, Newton County reported voter turnout of approximately 55-60% of registered voters, consistent with rural Mississippi counties in presidential election years.
-Looking ahead to November 3, 2026, Decatur and Newton County voters will decide several important races.
-Mississippi does not hold gubernatorial elections in 2026 (the governor is elected in odd-numbered years), but voters will elect U.S. Representative for Mississippi's 3rd Congressional District, all state legislative seats including Mississippi House District 81 and Mississippi Senate District 32 which serve portions of Newton County, and various county offices including Sheriff, Tax Assessor, Tax Collector, Circuit Clerk, Chancery Clerk, Coroner, and Supervisors.
-Mississippi's Public Records Act makes certain election records publicly accessible, including voter registration lists (available for purchase for political purposes), campaign finance reports filed with the Secretary of State or local election officials, candidate qualifying documents, and official election results by precinct.
+Mississippi residents can register online through the Secretary of State's website at https://www.sos.ms.gov/elections-voting/voter-registration-information or complete a paper application available at the Circuit Clerk's office, public libraries, and various state agencies.
+Registration must occur at least 30 days before an election.
+State law requires voters to present acceptable photo identification, including a driver's license, state or federal photo ID card, U.S. Passport, government employee ID, firearms license, student ID from an accredited Mississippi university, tribal photo ID, or a free Mississippi Voter Identification Card available from Circuit Clerk offices.
+The Town of Decatur follows Mississippi's municipal election calendar, with most municipalities holding general elections in June of odd-numbered years and primary elections in May if needed.
+Local voters elect a mayor and board of aldermen, with the next municipal general election cycle scheduled for June 2025.
+Residents can find their assigned polling location by contacting the Circuit Clerk's office or using the Secretary of State's polling place lookup tool.On November 3, 2026, voters throughout Newton County will decide several significant races.
+Mississippi does not hold gubernatorial elections in 2026, as the governor is elected in odd-numbered years, but the ballot will include U.S. Representative for Mississippi's 3rd Congressional District, all state legislative seats including Mississippi House District 81 and Mississippi Senate District 32 which serve portions of Newton County, and various county offices including Sheriff, Tax Assessor, Tax Collector, Circuit Clerk, Chancery Clerk, Coroner, and Supervisors.
+Mississippi's Public Records Act makes certain election records publicly accessible.
+Voter registration lists are available for purchase for political purposes, while campaign finance reports filed with the Secretary of State or local election officials, candidate qualifying documents, and official election results by precinct can be accessed by the public.
 Precinct-level results are published by the Secretary of State at https://www.sos.ms.gov/elections-voting/election-results following certification.
-Absentee voting in Mississippi is available for voters who meet specific criteria including being away from their county of residence on election day, having a temporary or permanent physical disability, being 65 years or older, being a parent or caregiver of a dependent with a disability, or serving as an elected official required to be away on election day.
+Absentee voting is available for voters meeting specific criteria: being away from their county of residence on election day, having a temporary or permanent physical disability, being 65 years or older, being a parent or caregiver of a dependent with a disability, or serving as an elected official required to be away on election day.
 Absentee ballot applications must be submitted to the Circuit Clerk's office, with mail-in ballots requested by the Saturday before the election and returned by 7:00 PM on election day.
-Mississippi does not offer universal no-excuse absentee voting.
+The state does not offer universal no-excuse absentee voting.

 Frequently Asked Questions